xytmhy/MMF-Net-Multi-Focus-Image-Fusion/README.md

 α-Matte Boundary Defocus Model
 ----
-To see the details of the imaging process of the proposed α-matte boundary defocus model, please reference our paper on arXiv.
-Here, we just show the difference of several defocus model on the simulated scene.
+To see the details of the imaging process of the proposed α-matte boundary defocus model, please reference our paper on arXiv, https://arxiv.org/abs/1910.13136.
+Here, we only show the difference of several defocus model on the simulated scene.

 ![image5](./Illustration/5.png)